hardingalexh/Wordnik-Reddit-Bot/README.md

 ## Contributor Guidelines
 At this point in time, this project is being undertaken as part of a final assignment for a programming course at the University of North Carolina, Chapel Hill.
 Upon completion of that project, a full set of contributor guidelines will be opened to allow for further expansion on the bot re: using the vast amount of wordnik metadata to offer services other than simple word definitions.

+The milestones created for this project detail the three major problems that need to be fixed/capabilities that need to be added within this project.
+Those are excellent starting points for contribution.

+From there, new milestones would be created for adding other new wordnik capabilities.

 # Milestones

 - [X] *Wordnik*